What makes Representational Painting a work of art?

 Art, when it has a high level of quality, brings within it a self-affirmation.
 This statement goes beyond a certain style of art, here the statement is plural and dialogues with an inner human meaning, where art refines and educates not only the individual, but also society.

-Here we can list three concepts inherent in realistic painting and use them as examples:
+Here we can list three concepts inherent in representational painting and use them as examples:

 1 - Information hierarchy.

-In this work, the different types of brush strokes were chosen, giving more emphasis to the classicist style as opposed to the expressionist style.
+In this work, the different types of brush strokes were chosen, giving more emphasis to the representational style as opposed to the expressionist style.

 2 - Construction of Pictorial space.

 Through the optical illusion the concept of space develops, here space becomes a concept based on the ordering that organizes visual information, thus establishing a visual rhythm from successive pictorial plans that overlap with each other within the composition of the artwork.